 Do Couples Stay Together After Therapy?

 Yes—time and time again we see couples rekindle their love for each other!
 Couples therapy often gets a bad reputation, and you’ve probably heard horror stories about therapists telling couples to split.
-But the truth is that many marriage counselors, including our team at Well Marriage Center, practice a marriage-friendly approach to therapy.
+But the truth is that many marriage counselors, including our team at Well Marriage Center, practice a pro-relationship approach to therapy.

 What this means is that you won’t have to worry about things like, “Will a couples therapist tell you to break up?”
 Our therapists are relationship specialists who will carry the support and hope that you and your partner can heal your relationship and rekindle your love.